What Are the Applications of EMDR Therapy?

 Several independent sources have claimed that the effects of EMDR as touted by its supporters are limited to anecdotal evidence or research with poor methodologies and often represent placebo effects.
 Several other sources have gone on to report that the eye movement component of the treatment has no clinical utility.
 These include standard studies and meta-analytic studies as well as an article in Scientific American.

 The Cochrane Review reported findings based on review of the research associated with the use of EMDR and found that EMDR is generally equivalent to other forms of treatment used for the same issue.
-This is consistent with the notion that EMDR does not offer significant incremental validity to other treatment modalities.
-Again, considering that treatment with EMDR is often more expensive than traditional treatments, it makes EMDR’s use for treating stress, substance abuse, depression, anxiety, etc., far less attractive.
+This is consistent with the notion that EMDR does not offer significant incremental validity to other treatment modalities and it is not likely to be included in a recovery program.
+Again, considering that treatment with EMDR is often more expensive than traditional treatments, it makes EMDR’s use for treating stress, depression, anxiety, etc., far less attractive, and the same goes for treatment-seeking individuals with a history of substance abuse.

 The good news is that studies that test the effectiveness of EMDR against having no treatment at all indicate that the results from EMDR are significantly more positive than no treatment.
 This means that even though the technique may not offer anything unique to existing treatments, it most likely does not increase the risk of detrimental effects.
 However, based on the overall body of research, it appears that the effects of EMDR are due to its incorporation of numerous techniques from other therapeutic paradigms and not due to its use of eye movements.